Yom Kippur War

 The IAF carried out additional air attacks against Egyptian forces on the east bank of the canal, reputedly inflicting heavy losses.

 Israeli jets had carried out hundreds of sorties against Egyptian targets by the following day, but the Egyptian SAM shield had taken a toll, and losses had mounted of three aircraft for every 200 sorties, a rate which was unsustainable.

 The Israelis responded by rapidly devising new attics to thwart Egyptian air defenses.

 On October 8, after Elazar had left, Gonen changed the plans on the basis of over-optimistic field reports.

 Adan's division was composed of three brigades totaling 183 tanks.

-One of the brigades was in still en route to the area, and would participate in the attack by noon, along with a supporting mechanized infantry brigade with an additional 44 tanks.
+One of the brigades was still en route to the area and would participate in the attack by noon, along with a supporting mechanized infantry brigade with an additional 44 tanks.

-In a series of ill-coordinated attacks, which were met by stiff resistance, the Israelis suffered heavy loses.
+In a series of ill-coordinated attacks, which were met by stiff resistance, the Israelis suffered heavy losses.